 - Turmeric milk – Add a pinch of turmeric powder to a small cup of milk.
 Add some sugar if needed.
 Sugar should be avoided for babies under the age of 1-year-old.

 - Soups – Add a pinch of turmeric to the soup preparations.Ensure you bring the soup to a boil before cooling and feeding it to your baby

 - Khichadi or Dals – The tradition recipes of khichadi and dal have some amount of turmeric in them, but because the preparation is for your baby, add just a tiny bit.

 - Mashed and pureed foods – Turmeric can also be added to baby foods like carrot puree, pumpkin puree, and mashed potatoes.

 - Chicken – If you have introduced your baby to chicken, you may add a pinch of turmeric to it while it is cooking

 It is always better for you to know the side effects of all the foods to ensure your baby does not develop any allergies or reactions.
 Although turmeric is one of most famous spices in our tradition that brings about healing, you might end up feeding it to your little one only to realise later, that you baby’s body is not ready for the spice.
 Here are some side effects you need to be aware of to ensure you seek medical attention immediately if needed.

 Side Effects of Turmeric

-- You need to figure out if your child is ok with turmeric.
-Like many other food options, turmeric can also cause allergic reactions on the skin and even through consumption.
-So, it is important to watch out for mild symptoms such as itchy skin or even stomach upset.
+- You need to figure out if your child is allergic to turmeric.
+Like many other food options, turmeric can also cause irritation and itchiness in the skin.

-- Turmeric has many medicinal properties and is used to combat many health issues for many years now.
-However, using turmeric alongside medication can cause serious problems.
-Although turmeric in itself has no such side effects, when it is combined with medication it reacts leading to other issues.
+- Turmeric has many medicinal properties and is used to combat several health issues.
+However, using it alongside medication can cause serious problems at times.